HIGHWAY CITY COMMUNITY DEVELOPMENT

 Our History in the Community:

 We are a private, nonprofit, nondenominational organization.
 The umbrella non-profit organization of Highway City Community Development was founded in 1995 and incorporated as a 501(c)3 in 1997 to reach a broader scope in the Highway City/West of 99 area.
-This is the building block to a stronger foundation in the Highway City Community area as well as the area surrounding Central Unified School District, where we focus on a philosophy of going from helping people help themselves!
+This is the building block to a stronger foundation in the Highway City Community area as well as the area surrounding Central Unified School District, where we focus on a philosophy of going from survive to thrive by helping people help themselves!

 Profits from the store remained in the community by supporting such programs as the Food bank/Pantry, the Job training/Work Program, Life skills and Community Service program all at Highway City Thrift and the After School Learning Centers, Summer Enrichment programs for youth and sponsorships.